Upgrading applications from XP 7 to XP 8

 Application upgrade

-If you are upgrading an application, you need to use version greater or equal to '3.6.1' of the XP Gradle plugin (com.enonic.xp.app).
+If you are upgrading an application, you need to use a version greater or equal to '3.6.1' of the XP Gradle plugin (com.enonic.xp.app).

-section of build.gradle and enables quick reference to the Enonic repo via xp.enonicRepo() shortcut
+This plugin expects application properties to be defined in the app {} section of build.gradle and enables quick reference to the Enonic repo via xp.enonicRepo() shortcut

-Syntax for adding plugins to Gradle may have changed for your project, we recommend the following updates to your build files: |
+| Syntax for adding plugins to Gradle may have changed for your project, we recommend the following updates to your build files: |

 plugins {